-A qualified individual is one who has completed a Fundamentals of Nursing course as well as the courses of study covered in Anatomy and Physiology I and Psycho-Social and Mental Health Nursing.
-Documentation must be verified that the applicant has satisfactorily completed 160 hours of clinical experience.
+To challenge Level I, a qualified individual is one who has completed a Fundamentals of Nursing course as well as the courses of study covered in Anatomy and Physiology I and Psycho-Social and Mental Health Nursing.
+Documentation must be verified that the applicant has satisfactorily completed 136 hours of clinical experience.